our-little-secret/excessive_exuberance_detector/README.md

 __Prerequisites__
 To run the app and tests you'll need: `Erlang/OTP 23` & `Elixir 1.11.3`

+Also app was developed on Mac OS and not tested on other OSes but probably works on them.

 ### Running App
 From within the project folder just type: `./excessive_exuberance_detector` and within a short time you should see output in the console.
 This is an executable.